HomeTrue North Blog

 Do we get any accommodations near these lakes?

 There are different accommodations available at the different lakes.
 Some don't have any and some only offer camping.
-The lakes in Stanley Park are close to the hotels in downtown Vancouver.
-The lakes near Whistler are close to its variety of accommodations.
+The lakes in Stanley Park are close to hotels in downtown Vancouver.
+The lakes near Whistler are close to the village.